 - a.
-For less than a full work week iIf the District has a good faith belief that the employee committed an infraction of a safety rule of major significance, such as rules relating to the prevention of serious danger to other employees, the District may impose an unpaid suspension of any duration; or - b.
-For a violation of a workplace conduct rule listed in the District's Personnel Policies and Procedures Manual, a suspension shall not be for a time increment of less than one full workday.
+If the District has a good faith belief that the employee committed an infraction of a safety rule of major significance, such as rules relating to the prevention of serious danger to other employees, the District may impose an unpaid suspension of any duration; or - b.
+For a violation of a workplace conduct rule listed in the Personnel Manual, a suspension shall not be for a time increment of less than one full workday.
 The term "workplace conduct rule" includes, but is not limited to, inappropriate conduct, including harassment, insubordination, violation of District policies, rules, regulations, or procedures, violence, drug or alcohol violations, or violations of state or federal laws, but does not include performance or attendance issues.